Mako Komuro: Official visits

+In October 2021, because of her marriage to a commoner, Princess Mako formally lost her title upon the marriage as required by Imperial Household Law, the ninth woman to do so.
+Male members of the Imperial family are allowed to marry commoners without losing their title.

 Personal interests

 In August 2006, Mako visited Vienna, Austria for two weeks on a school-sponsored homestay program.
 She stayed in the home of an Austrian citizen who was a colleague of Tatsuhiko Kawashima, her maternal grandfather.
 Because Mako is interested in art and architecture, she visited the museums, St. Stephen's Cathedral and Schönbrunn Palace.

-In July 2011, she worked as a volunteer in the affected areas of the 2011 Tōhoku earthquake and tsunami without revealing her identity.
+In July 2011, just four months after the Great East Japan earthquake, tsunami, and nuclear disaster, Mako worked as a volunteer in affected areas in Tohoku region without revealing her identity.

-She became a project researcher at The University Museum, The University of Tokyo on 1 April 2016.
+She became a project researcher at the University Museum in the University of Tokyo on 1 April 2016.

-In April 2022, it was reported that she was working as an unpaid volunteer at the Metropolitan Museum of Art, assisting curators within the museum's Asian art collection.
+In April 2022, it was reported that she was working as an unpaid volunteer at the Metropolitan Museum of Art in New York City, assisting curators within museum's Asian art collection.